NIEM/NIEM-Metamodel/Intro to NIEM Model Instances/Introduction to NIEM Model Instances.md

 </xs:element>
 ```

-Below is the matching snippet from a NIEM Model Instance subset.
+Below is the matching snippet in NIEM Common Model Format.
 While it's longer, that's because it details the different objects in modeling terms like "object property" and "class."
 Note that it isn't XML _Schema_.
 It's not designed as a tool for validating exchanges.
-It's plain XML and only defines the Model Instance.
+It's plain XML and only defines the Model.
 To use it as a tool for validation, you convert this to the technology you'll be using.
 That representation could be XML Schema, JSON, RDF, UML<sup>[3](#uml_fn)</sup>, or whatever meets your requirements.

 ```xml
 <ObjectProperty structures:id="nc.PersonEmploymentAssociation">